Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Cyber Monday emails are a perfect place to use some urgency to illustrate e-commerce offers that have deadlines.
 Emphasize that time is running out and that your subscribers will have to wait a whole year for a similar holiday sale.

-You can show urgency in emails using several methods:
+You can show urgency in emails in several ways:

 • Using time-sensitive words: “Last day!”, “Hurry!”